shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 Then, either width or height of any cell can either be:

 * _Fixed_ to some exact pixel size;
-* _Fit_ its children by this side: pack them and resize to the sum of their width;
+* _Fit_ its children by this side: pack them and resize to the sum of their width or height;
+* _Percentage_ amount of the corresponding side of its parent, overflow is allowed and cut by the rectangle of the parent;
-* _Grow_, unless it meets the next child or its parent can not expand more on the right / to the bttom;
+* _Grow_, unless it meets the next child or its parent can not expand more on the right / to the bottom;
 * _FitGrow_ — fit its children and only then grow to the right / to the bottom: TODO;
 * _FitMin_ — fit the children but no less than given value in pixels, so if children take less requested space, the side will have this size anyway, otherwise it will fit them into a larger size;

-Notice there are no percentation values, because at some level we need the exact value to fit children in.
+* _FitMax_ — same, but no more than given value in pixels;
+* _FitMinMax_ — if the children fit between the given range, use the actual value, or restrict it with the given bounds;

+There is an additional configuration possible for any cell:

+* _Children Gap_ — constant space inserted between children;
+* _Padding_ — padding on the inner sides of the cell, so that there is a space between the border and its children, can be a specific value for each side;

-Both of them are functors and applicatives:
+Both of `Play` and `Layout` are functors and applicatives:

 ```
 TODO